This is how we helped set up our customer’s robot process automation project

 01. THE QUESTION

-All the different processes the team follows are incredibly complex.
+All the different processes the team follow are incredibly complex.
 To boot, they require a lot of technical knowledge, as every product our customer offers is handled through different application platforms and systems.
-This made it difficult for the customer operations team to provide a coherent customer experience to their end users.
+This made it difficult for the customer operations team to provide a coherent experience to their end users.

 02. THE PROCESS